-Personal iPods, MP3s, iPads, tablets, laptops and similar electronic devices may not be used during work hours and brought to the employee's work desk.
-These devices may be used on your lunch break and out of view of the public.
-The Company strongly discourages bringing these devices to the workplace and will not be held liable for the loss of personal electronic devices brought into the workplace.
+Personal ear pods/headphones and all other personal electronic devices such as, iPads, tablets, and laptops may only be used during work hours for work related activities.
+The Company will not be held liable for the loss of personal electronic devices brought into the workplace.